 Master of Social Work - The University of Melbourne - conferred 2019

 Practising family lawyer: Alderman Redman (2002 - 2007), Robinson & Mason (2007 - 2010)

 I provide compassion fatigue guidance to helping professionals so that they can best serve those they help, and still have energy for their own lives.

-I'm an enrolled Master of Social Work student and recovering divorce lawyer.
+I have a Master of Social Work, and am a recovering divorce lawyer.

 I love social work’s emphasis on a multidimensional approach – the recognition that a person is inseparable from their environment.
 The world of social work recognises that our ‘inner world’ influences, and is influenced by, our ‘outer world’ – everything is intersecting and overlapping.
 Nothing occurs in a vacuum.

 By studying part-time, I certainly took the long way around – but along that way I’ve found my niche.
 At the beginning of 2014, a friend shared an article with me about lawyers experiencing secondary trauma.
 I had an immediate and visceral reaction: This is a thing.
 I couldn’t believe I’d never heard of this before.
 My next thought: People need to be talking about this.
 Who is talking about this?